agentmorris/MegaDetector/megadetector/api/batch_processing/README.md

         },
         {
             // This file was not processed.  "failure" should be a string in this case, indicating
-            // the reason for failure.  "detections" can be null or omitted in this case.
+            // the reason for failure.  "detections" can be null or omitted in this case; it should *not*
+            // be an empty list.
             "file": "/path/from/base/dir2/corrupted_image_0.jpg",
             "failure": "Failure image access",
             "detections": null